 Although these articles are about one type of stimulant, the risks exist for the category of stimulants in general.
 See The NY Times Magazine Generation Adderall and NY Times Opinion Pages: The Last All-Nighter.
 When prescribed and used appropriately, these medications can be very helpful and safe for the conditions that they treat, but they are also at risk for misuse and diversion in the college population.

 Autism Spectrum Disorders are most often identified in early childhood.
 For information, visit NIMH Autism Spectrum Disorder.
-For those diagnosed with ASD, for best success, we encourage planning for college transitions as early as the late middle school years and reviewing a transition guide, such as Autism Speaks® Assessment Tool.
+For those diagnosed with ASD, for best success, we encourage planning for college transitions as early as the late middle school years and reviewing a transition guide.
 There are also helpful descriptions on transitioning to college at Asperger/Autism Network, found by typing “college” in the search box.

 Personality Disorders are patterns of emotions, thinking and acting that keep recurring and keep causing problems for an individual.
 Personality Disorders endure through the lifespan.
 Because college students are often still developing, it may be rare to have a firmly established Personality Disorder.
 However, there may have been plenty of time to develop undesirable personality traits.
 Through the hard work of psychotherapy and, at times, medications for co-occurring conditions, the college years are a prime time for these problematic personality traits improve so that personality disorders don’t develop in the future.
 Personality Traits are divided into 3 clusters described here: What are Personality Disorders?.
 In the Cluster B traits, many college students worry about Borderline or Narcissistic Traits, and in the Cluster C group, avoidant, dependent or obsessive-compulsive can feature.
 Note that Obsessive-Compulsive Personality Disorder (OCPD) is very different from OCD.